-This simple tutorial will show you how to make a mug cozy with fabric and a few very basic sewing skills.
+This simple tutorial will show you how to make a fabric coffee sleeve with a few very basic sewing skills.
 A great beginner sewing project.

 I'm not a coffee drinker but I do love a cup of tea, especially in the winter.
 Typically I heat water in a mug by using the microwave and that makes our mugs very hot to hold.
-So I decided to make a couple of simple mug cozies to protect our hands.
-Today I'm sharing the tutorial with you.
+So I decided to make a couple of simple coffee sleeves to protect our hands from hot cups.
+Today I'm sharing a reusable coffee sleeve tutorial with you.

 Here are the two different shapes I used.
 The top is a straight forward rectangle to use on a straight sided mug.

-The second one is angled to fit on a tapered mug or a typical take-out coffee cup.
+The second coffee cup sleeve is angled to fit on a tapered mug or a typical take-out coffee cup.

 The tapered mug was a little harder.
-I tried doing the math by measuring the top and bottom of the mug and connecting the lines to see if that would make the perfect template?
+I tried doing the math by measuring the top and bottom of the mug and connecting the lines to see if that would make the perfect template.
 It didn't.
-So in the end, I used a piece of paper bigger than I needed and fit it directly to the mug and traced the pattern with a pencil on the paper.
-Just like Project Runway. 😉
+So in the end, I used a piece of paper bigger than I needed and fit it directly to the mug, and traced the pattern with a pencil on the paper.

-Once you have the template created, cut out one piece of batting and two pieces of fabric.
+Once you have the cozy pattern created, cut out one piece of batting and two fabric pieces.